Public Service gender pay gap, pay by gender and ethnicity and ethnic pay gaps.

 Pay for disabled public servants

-More information on disabled public servants can be found on our Disability diversity page:
+More information on disabled public servants can be found on our Disability demographics page.

 Pay for rainbow public servants

-A driver for this lower pay is likely to be that rainbow public servants tended to be younger than their non-rainbow colleagues - this is similar to what is seen in Aotearoa’s LGBT+ population overall (Stats NZ).
-Once salary differences are broken down further by age groups, the differences were much smaller and the average salary is actually higher for the rainbow public servants across the older age bands.
+However, age is a significant driver in this lower pay, with rainbow public servants tending to be notably younger than their non-rainbow colleagues - this is similar to what is seen in New Zealand’s LGBTIQ+ population overall (Stats NZ).
+When salary is viewed by age group, only the youngest group (under 25 years) of rainbow employees were paid slightly (2.7%) lower than their non-rainbow colleagues.
+For all other age groups, the average salary is actually higher for the rainbow public servants, with this gap increasing with age.

-More information on the different rainbow communities can be found on our Rainbow diversity page:
+More information on rainbow communities can be found on our Rainbow demographics page.

-[1] The response rate for Te Taunaki was 63.1%, representing the views and experiences of about 40,000 public servants.
-More information on is available from the Te Taunaki webpage.
+[1] The response rate for the 2025 Public Service Census was 68%, representing the views and experiences of over 44,000 public servants.
+More information is available from the Public Service Census webpage.